Particle acceleration up to the synchrotron burn-off limit in relativistic magnetized turbulence: Results and discussion

-To further verify that particles are indeed accelerated through their interactions with the turbulence rather than by microscopic current sheets, we tracked a large number $\sim O(10^4)$ of macroparticles in the simulations, recording the time histories of their momenta along with the electromagnetic field components they experienced.
-This allows us to reconstruct the energization process and decompose it into the contributions from ideal and non-ideal electric fields.
+To further verify that particles are indeed accelerated through their interactions with the turbulence rather than by microscopic current sheets, we tracked a large number $\sim O(10^4)$ of macroparticles in the simulations, recording the time histories of their momenta along with the electromagnetic-field components they experienced.
+This allows us to reconstruct the energization process and decompose it into the contributions from ideal and nonideal electric fields.
 We define the ideal electric field as the component of $\mathbf{E}$ perpendicular to $\mathbf{B}$ when $E^2 < B^2$.
-The remaining component, called non-ideal, comprises all components $\mathbf{E_\parallel}$ parallel to $\mathbf{B}$ as well as the total electric field in regions where $E^2 \geq B^2$.
+The remaining component, called nonideal, comprises all components $\mathbf{E_\parallel}$ parallel to $\mathbf{B}$ as well as the total electric field in regions where $E^2 \geq B^2$.

-We compare these contributions in Fig.~\ref{fig:workdist}, using the statistics measured in the simulation with $\gamma_{\rm syn}=2\,000$ (second panel from the top in Fig.~\ref{fig:meanspec}).
+We compare these contributions in Fig.~\ref{fig:workdist}, using the statistics measured in the simulation with $\gamma_{\rm syn}=2000$ (second panel from the top in Fig.~\ref{fig:meanspec}).
 To do so, we randomly select pairs of points along each trajectory and measure the energy gain (if any) $\Delta \gamma_{\rm obs}$ between these points.
-We then reconstruct the contributions from the ideal and non-ideal electric fields in this interval to calculate the ideal ($\Delta \gamma_{\rm ideal}$) and non-ideal ($\Delta \gamma_{\rm non-ideal}$) energy gains.
+We then reconstruct the contributions from the ideal and nonideal electric fields in this interval to calculate the ideal ($\Delta \gamma_{\rm ideal}$) and nonideal ($\Delta \gamma_{\rm nonideal}$) energy gains.
 We also evaluate the synchrotron energy loss $\Delta\gamma_{\rm syn}<0$ via Eq.~\eqref{eq:psyn2} using the recorded values of the electric and magnetic fields, then include it into the ideal contribution.
-Next, we plot the cloud of points $(\Delta \gamma_{\rm obs},\,\Delta \gamma_{\rm ideal}+\Delta\gamma_{\rm syn})$ in blue and $(\Delta \gamma_{\rm obs},\,\Delta \gamma_{\rm non-ideal})$ in red, see Fig.~\ref{fig:workdist}.
+Next, we plot the cloud of points $(\Delta \gamma_{\rm obs},\,\Delta \gamma_{\rm ideal}+\Delta\gamma_{\rm syn})$ in blue and $(\Delta \gamma_{\rm obs},\,\Delta \gamma_{\rm nonideal})$ in red, see Fig.~\ref{fig:workdist}.
 The dashed lines show the evolution of the median of each contribution in different bins of $\Delta\gamma_{\rm obs}$.
-In agreement with earlier studies in the absence of synchrotron cooling~\cite{2019ApJ...886..122C}, the contribution from non-ideal electric fields remains limited to the range $\gamma \lesssim 50$, and is dominated by the ideal contribution as soon as $\gamma \gtrsim 20$, i.e., several times above thermal energies.
+In agreement with earlier studies in the absence of synchrotron cooling~\cite{2019ApJ...886..122C}, the contribution from nonideal electric fields remains limited to the range $\gamma \lesssim 50$, and is dominated by the ideal contribution as soon as $\gamma \gtrsim 20$, i.e., several times above thermal energies.

 Particles with Lorentz factors $\gamma \gtrsim 50-100$ have gyroradii that exceed that of thermal particles by a factor $\gtrsim 10$.
 Therefore, they explore larger spatial scales in the turbulence cascade and become insensitive to the physics of microscopic current sheets.
 The extension of the spectrum well above these energies, up to $\gamma\sim 10^3$, thus strongly suggests that stochastic particle acceleration in the large-scale turbulence is the process that pushes particles well beyond the expected cutoff at $\gamma_{\rm D}$.
 We will confirm this further by analyzing the trajectory of some of the highest-energy particles in Sec.~\ref{sec:acc}.